 Undergraduate, graduate, and certificate programs are available in a wide range of academic subjects and interdisciplinary areas of study.

-Among the many undergraduate degrees offered are: Communications, Managerial Economics, Global Leadership and Management, Industrial & Organizational Psychology, International Studies, Applied Mathematics, Political Science, Sustainability, and Health Care.
+Among the many undergraduate degrees offered are: Communications, Economics, Global Leadership and Management, Industrial & Organizational Psychology, International Studies, Applied Mathematics, Political Science, Sustainability, and Health Care.
 View a complete list of Undergraduate Programs.

 Graduate programs of study include: American Culture Studies, Human Resources Management, International Affairs, Nonprofit Management, and Statistics.
 View a complete list of Graduate Programs.